Paola High School Profile

 National Honor Society

 Fifty-five percent of the students at PHS indicate that they take part in one or more extra curricular activities.
-PHS competes as a 4A high school in the Kansas State High School Activities Association and is a member of the Frontier League with 12 other schools.
+PHS competes as a 4A high school in the Kansas State High School Activities Association and is a member of the Frontier League with 6 area high schools.